telerik/ajax-docs/api/server/Telerik.Web.UI/RadChart.md

 #### Remarks
 Gets or sets the object from which the chart control retrieves its list of data items

-###  DataMember `String`
+###  DataSourceID `String`

-Gets or sets the name of the list of data that the data-bound control binds to, in cases where the data source contains more than one distinct list of data items.
+Gets or sets the ID of the control from which the data-bound control retrieves its list of data items.

-###  DataGroupColumn `String`

-Gets or sets the name of the DataSource column (member) that will be used to split one column data into several chart Series

-###  ScaleEnabled `Boolean`
+###  DefaultType `ChartSeriesType`

-This property supports the RadChart infrastructure and is not intended for public use.
+Default chart series type

-###  RegisterWithScriptManager `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`